-Current B1 Notes and comments

-Feedback was divided on this standard and called for more clarity.
+Current B1 Notes and co Current B1 Notes and comments Feedback was divided on this standard and called for more clarity.
 Some feedback supported the 'osteopathic concepts and principles' reference, but many challenged this, pointing out the general lack of agreement among osteopaths as to what these concepts and principles are, and how they should be implemented.
 Some also considered the guidance vague.
 Some regarded the reference to 'palpation' as being patronising (as it is written currently) and alluding to an aspect of practice that is unsupported by the evidence.
 B1 Current standards Suggested revisions Suggested guidance B1.
 You must understand osteopathic concepts and principles, and apply them critically to patient care.
 See below

 The suggestion here is that one standard is sufficient to determine that osteopaths must have sufficient knowledge and skills to support their work.
 We have suggested some revision to the guidance here, which was modified following the initial meeting of the Stakeholder Reference Group.
-We have included reference (1.1.2) to osteopathic philosophy, principles and concepts of care, rather than 'osteopathic approaches'.
-The Osteopathic Alliance felt strongly that osteopathic philosophy should be referred to here, although it isn't mentioned in the current standards or guidance.
-We will consult on its inclusion, and the changes to B1.
+We have included reference (1.1.2) to osteopathic principles and concepts of care, rather than 'osteopathic approaches'.
+We have considered reference to osteopathic philosophy, which the OA feel should be included.
+It isn't in the current standards, however, and there's a reluctance to incorporate this within a regulatory document when its meaning is not universally understood or agreed.
+Its omission is not intended to be seen as a constraint on osteopathic practice, and we are planning on consulting on this issue.

-B2 Current standards B1 Suggested revisions Sugg esto ed guidance B2.
+B2 Current standards B1 Suggested revisions Suggested guidance B2.
 You must have sufficient knowledge and skills to support your work as an osteopath.
 B1.
-You must have sufficient and appropriate knowledge and skills to support your work as an osteopath 1. se should include: A knowledge of human structure and function sufficient to inform appropriate care.
-1.2 An understanding of osteopathic philosophy, principles and concepts of health, illness and disease and the ability to apply this knowledge critically, in the care of patients.
+You must have sufficient and appropriate knowledge and skills to support your work as an osteopath These should include: 1.1 A knowledge of human structure and function sufficient to inform appropriate care.
+1.2 An understanding of osteopathic principles and concepts of health, illness, and disease and the ability to critically apply this knowledge in the care of patients.
 1.3 A knowledge of pathophysiological processes sufficient to inform clinical judgement and to identify where patients may require additional or alternative investigation or treatment from another healthcare professional.
 1.4 An understanding of the psychological and social influences on health, sufficient to inform clinical decision-making and patient care.
 1.5 An awareness of the principles and applications of scientific enquiry and the ability to critically evaluate data to inform osteopathic care.
 1.6 An understanding of the principles of biomechanics sufficient to apply osteopathic treatment safely and effectively.
-1.7 Well-developed palpatory skills.
-1.8 An understanding of the characteristics of the normal and abnormal functioning of different body tissues and systems to inform the interpretation of clinical findings.
+1.7 An understanding of of the characteristics of the normal and abnormal functioning of different body tissues and systems to inform the interpretation of clinical findings.
+1.8 The ability to determine clinical by the appropriate use of observation, palpation and motion evaluation.
+1.9 Problem-solving and thinking skills in order to inform and guide the interpretation of clinical and other data, and to justify clinical reasoning and

+decision-making.

-1.9 The ability to determine clinical changes by the appropriate use of observation, palpation and motion evaluation.
-1.10Problem-solving and thinking skills in order to inform and guide the interpretation of clinical and other data, and to justify clinical reasoning and decision-making.
-1.11The ability to protect yourself physically and psychologically during interactions with patients to maintain your own health.
-1.12The ability to critically appraise your own osteopathic practice.
-For example, this could be achieved through: 1.12.1 Self-reflection.
-1.12.2 Feedback from patients.
-1.12.3 Feedback from colleagues.
-1.12.4 Case analysis or clinical audit.
+1.10The ability to protect yourself physically and psychologically during interactions with patients to maintain your own health.

+1.11The ability to critically appraise your own osteopathic practice.
+For example, this could be achieved through:

+1.11.1 Self-reflection.

+1.11.2 Feedback from patients.

+1.11.3 Feedback from colleagues.

+1.11.4 Case analysis or clinical audit.